AsylkhanTurganbekov/Final-Project/README.md

 # Final-Project
-This is our Final Project. ( Spotify )
+This is our Final Project "Spotify" website we have been working on.